 2018.
 USA.
 Jimmy Chin, Elizabeth Chai Vasarhelyi.
 97 min.

-In the 20th century, photographers faced a fundamental quandary.
+Photographer Minor White’s quote acknowledges a fundamental quandary faced by photographers in the 20th century.
 On the one hand, their medium was esteemed precisely for its ability to record what the eye saw.
-On the other hand, photographers, like painters and sculptors, sought new approaches to advance their picture making.
+On the other hand, photographers, like painters and sculptors, sought new approaches and rationales to advance their picture making.
 Abstraction as a nonrepresentational, visual language played a significant role in bending the conventional expectations of a medium unquestionably suited to describe people, places and objects.
-Beyond the World We Know: Abstraction in Photography presents the work of 16 artists who embraced a new goal for their practice: to loosen the grip of realism and demonstrate photography’s ability to suggest something other than itself, to serve as a conduit for visual metaphor and personal expression.
+Beyond the World We Know presents the work of 16 artists who embraced a new goal for their practice: to loosen the grip of realism and demonstrate photography’s ability to suggest something other than itself, to serve as a conduit for visual metaphor and personal expression.

 Another Way of Telling: Women Photographers from the Collection

 First Major Art Museum Exhibition Dedicated to World-Renowned Photographer Michael Nichols